 A study of communication in small groups with a balance between analyzing theories of small group communication and applying practical procedures and techniques for improving the functioning of groups.
 Prerequisite: COMM 211.
-Offered spring semester.

 COMM 324.
 Communication Theory.
-3 hrs.

 Examination of the history, nature and purpose of communication theory, including predominant current theories in rhetoric and interpersonal, small group, mediated, and organizational communication and the role of communication theory in allied areas, such as health, law, family communication, international relations, and conflict resolution.
 Prerequisite: Junior with at least 12 hours in communication or permission of instructor.
-Offered fall semester, odd years.